tdunn19/dpd_mc/README.md

 To-do list
 ----------

+*   add the nanopore
-*   add the wall
+*   add functionality to completely remove the wall using just input parameters
-*   increase the probability of choosing a monomer over a dpd particle
-*   get Re calculation working with periodic boundary conditions
-*   add Rg sample function
 *   instead of using a global 3d array hoc_copy, use the memcpy function
-*   add an input parameter to vary the initial distance between monomers